peleeconsulting/company-portal/README.md

 ## Credits

 - Created for 4 AM Consulting
-- Developed by Mohaimen Hasan and team
+- Developed by Mohaimen Khan and team

 ## License